oversized93/Microbot-Hub/README.md

 1. `PestControlPlugin.java` or another class that extends your plugin base
 2. `dependencies.txt` for extra Maven coordinates that your plugin needs
-3. `readme.me` with a short description and usage notes for the plugin
+3. `README.md` with a short description and usage notes for the plugin
 4. `images` folder for screenshots or icons that you want to display in the hub

 Only the files you really use are required.
 If your plugin has no extra libraries you can omit `dependencies.txt`.
 If you have no images you can omit the folder.